 Data sources include audit results or regulatory tracking systems operated by the legal department.
 Information regarding monetary fines can be found in accounting departments.

-EN29 Significant environmental impacts of transporting products and other goods and materials used for the organization's operations, and transporting members of the workforce.
+EN29 Significant environmental (and socio-economic) impacts of transporting products and other goods and materials used for the organization's operations, and transporting members of the workforce.